 - Partners work together to increase the participation of people with disabilities in computing

 - Online Communities of Practice where faculty and other professionals discuss strategies and share resources for promoting the participation of people with disabilities in computing

 - Minigrants funds for activities that support the project goal

 - Capacity-Building Institutes and Training offered on campuses and at conferences

 - Accessibility Topics in the Computing Curriculum created and shared to better prepare the next generation of computing professionals

 - Searchable Knowledge Base of questions and answers, case studies, and promising practices

 - Guidelines for making computing instruction and departmental services welcoming and accessible to students with disabilities

 - Proceedings of capacity-building institutes exploring issues related to individuals with disabilities and computing fields

-- Replication Packages that share everything that educators and professionals need to replicate successful outreach activities
+- Replication Packages that share everything that educators and professionals need to replicate successful practices

 - Videos about accessibility and individuals with disabilities, including veterans, pursuing computing careers